paulxjp/SupportArticles-docs/support/azure/virtual-machines/linux/troubleshoot-performance-cpu-linux.md

 **load**: It refers to the number of processes which are either currently being executed by the CPU or are waiting for execution.
 The load average is broken down into three time increments.
 The first shows the load for the last one minute, the second for the last five minutes, and the final value for the last 15 minutes.
+Use the load average as a quick overview of how the system is performing.

 **Tasks**

-Tasks: This section provides an overview of the total number of processes currently managed by the system.
+This section provides an overview of the total number of processes currently managed by the system.

 **total**: Indicates the total count of processes currently being tracked by the system.